Earth Song

-"Earth Song" is a song by the American singer Michael Jackson for his ninth studio album, HIStory: Past, Present and Future, Book I (1995).
-It was written by Jackson and produced by Jackson, David Foster and Bill Bottrell.
-Epic Records released on November 7, 1995, as the album's third single.
+"Earth Song" is a song by the American singer-songwriter Michael Jackson.
+It was written and produced by Michael Jackson, David Foster and Bill Bottrell.
+It was released by Epic Records on November 8, 1995, as the third single from Jackson's ninth studio album, HIStory: Past, Present and Future, Book I (1995).

 "Earth Song" is a ballad that incorporates elements of blues, gospel and opera.
 Though Jackson had previously released socially conscious songs such as "We Are the World", "Man in the Mirror" and "Heal the World", "Earth Song" was his first to overtly discuss the environment and animal welfare.
-It was accompanied by a lavish music video which was shot in four geographical regions, centered on the destruction and rebirth of Earth, and went on to receive a Grammy nomination in 1997.
+It was accompanied by a lavish music video, directed by Nick Brandt, which was shot in four geographical regions, centered on the destruction and rebirth of Earth.

-"Earth Song" reached number one in the UK, where it was the 1995 Christmas number one.
-It also topped the charts in Germany, Iceland, Scotland, Spain, Sweden, and Switzerland while peaking at number two in France, Ireland, and the Netherlands.
+"Earth Song" topped the charts in the United Kingdom, where it was the 1995 Christmas number one.
+It also topped the charts in Germany, Iceland, Spain, Sweden, and Switzerland while peaking at number two in France, Ireland, and the Netherlands.
 Jackson received recognition from various animal and environmental organizations.

-In 2011, the song was paired with the poem "Planet Earth" (previously released on Michael Jackson's This Is It, in 2009) and released as a song in the remix album Immortal.
+It was nominated for a Grammy in 1997.
+A dance version of the song was included on the 1997 remix album Blood on the Dance Floor: HIStory in the Mix.
+In 2011, the song was paired with the poem "Planet Earth" (previously released on Michael Jackson's This Is It, in 2009) and released as a song on the remix album Immortal.

 Production

-Jackson wrote "Earth Song" in an Austrian Hotel during the Bad World Tour under the working title "What About Us", allegedly on June 1st, 1988 at the Vienna Marriott.
-Jackson wanted to create a song that was lyrically deep, with an emotional message, but was melodically simple, so the whole world, particularly non-English-speaking fans, could sing along.
+Jackson wrote "Earth Song" at the Vienna Marriott hotel during the Bad World Tour on June 1, 1988.
+Jackson wanted to create a song that was lyrically deep with an emotional message, but was melodically simple, so the whole world, particularly non-English-speaking fans, could sing along.

 "Earth Song" was produced by Jackson, David Foster and Bill Bottrell.
 Andraé Crouch's Choir and Jackson engage in a call-and-response chant in the climax.

-According to bassist Guy Pratt, Jackson was recovering from plastic surgery at the time of Pratt's recording and hid under a mixing desk in the studio.
+Jackson hired the bassist Guy Pratt after hearing his work on the 1989 Madonna single "Like a Prayer".
+According to Pratt, Jackson was recovering from plastic surgery at the time of the recording and hid under a mixing desk in the studio.
 Jackson passed instructions for Pratt to an assistant, who pretended that Jackson was not in the room.

 Composition

 "Earth Song" is a ballad that incorporates elements of blues, gospel and opera.

-Jackson describes the dire situation that mankind has caused, ranging from war to devastation to animals and Earth itself.
-Jackson calls on people to remember the Earth is their inheritance from God via their ancestor Abraham.
-"What about death again" reminds all to think about eternal death, asking people to check their heart for repentance, or to see if they really cared at all.
-Having disassociated himself from being one of Jehovah's Witnesses, Jackson simplified his faith to focus on the Biblical Jesus Christ until his death.
+The speaker describes the dire situation that mankind has caused, ranging from war to devastation to animals and Earth itself.
+The song invokes religious themes such as the Blessing of Abraham, and the line "what about all the peace that you pledge your only son" alludes to Jesus.
+"What about death again" refers to the final judgement.